What were some ways The Mother Church responded to racial unrest in the 1960s?

 During the June 2, 1969, Annual Meeting, the 15-member “Metropolitan Boston Committee of Black Churchmen” insisted on reading a list of demands, including money, a financial accounting of the church, the conferral of church property in a Black neighborhood to the Black community, and an upgrading of Black employees’ status, among other things.15 “Polite applause” followed the Committee’s statement.
 But the Monitor published a response from the Board of Directors a few days later, in which they declined to meet any of the group’s demands.16

-At a June 4 meeting for members two days later, the theme “Facing the Great Challenges” focused on “three areas: law, order, and justice; understanding youth; and brotherhood and racial harmony.”17 In framing these issues, the meeting’s chair remarked that “each of these three challenges is what political leaders have called ‘a crisis of the spirit.’’’
+At a June 4 meeting for members two days later, the theme “Facing the Great Challenges” focused on “three areas: law, order, and justice; understanding youth; and brotherhood and racial harmony.”17 (The section on “brotherhood and racial harmony” start at 52:20.)
+In framing these issues, the meeting’s chair remarked that “each of these three challenges is what political leaders have called ‘a crisis of the spirit.’’’
 Monitor reporters interviewed thought leaders in the focus areas.
 Talks by Christian Scientists followed.
-The film of this event was distributed for local viewing to branch churches (the section on “brotherhood and racial harmony” starts at 52:20 in the link above).
+The film of this event was distributed for local viewing to branch churches.
 In his talk, Alton A. Davis, a Black member, said: “This is the problem today: not the world, but how we judge one another.”
 He asked: